brianchen3388/brianchen3388/README.md

 # Hi there, I'm Brian 👋

-💻Informatics competitor (currently USACO gold division) \n ⚙️Software development \n
+💻Informatics competitor (currently USACO gold division)

+⚙️Software development

 🤖FRC Technician/developer/human player of Team 8214 Cyber Unicorn

 I've still got a lot to learn, but it's always good to be involved in something lol 🤣